-While it was promising to see the US government allow companies with pre-existing deals to continue supplying Huawei for 90 days, the renewal of that limited license in mid-August came with an extension of the ban to 46 Huawei affiliates seemed to dash those hopes.
+While it was promising to see the US government allow companies with pre-existing deals to continue supplying Huawei for 90 days, the renewal of that limited license in mid-August came with an extension of the ban to 46 Huawei affiliates, which seemed to dash those hopes.

 It seems the new period is just to give US companies more time to detach from Huawei: "As we continue to urge consumers to transition away from Huawei’s products, we recognize that more time is necessary to prevent any disruption," US Commerce Secretary Wilbur Ross said in a statement, according to The New York Times.